robinrakibul/zafar-iqbal-writer-react/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

 I have created a website on a writer named, Muhammed Zafar Iqbal.
-In this project, I have implemented a login registration system where any user can try to register with email and password, register with google popup, login, do a password reset etc. I have created header, footer, and components such as About, Awards, Banner, Blogs, Services, etc. I have used react router to create navigation bar, set route, protected route, etc. For look and style, I used tailwind css framework, tailwind-elements and some custom css.
+In this project,
+* I have implemented a login registration system where any user can try to register with email and password.
+* The registration system also contain signin with google popup, accept terms, do a password reset etc.
+* I have created header, footer, and components such as About, Awards, Banner, Blogs, Services, etc.
+* I have used react router to create navigation bar, set route, protected route, etc.
+* For look and style, I used tailwind css framework, tailwind-elements and some custom css.

 <!-- BUILD WITH -->
 ### Tools That Built With